Amit5926/gitdemoforskill/README.md

-# gitdemoforskill
-this was created for youtube live session
+this is first make the branch using by youtube sesion